-On January 30, 2025, the Consumer Claims Trustee filed the Notice of Hearing, providing notice to Claimant that a hearing on the Objection would be held on February 27, 2025.
-Notice of Hearing at 2.
-The notice explained: "At the hearing the Consumer Claims Trustee will ask that the Court sustain the Objection[] under Federal Rule of Bankruptcy Procedure 7041 . . . for failure to prosecute, based on the Declaration attached to this Notice."
+On January 30, 2025, the Consumer Claims Trustee filed the Notice of Hearing, providing notice to Claimant, through Counsel, that a hearing on the Objection would be held on February 27, 2025.
+Notice of Hearing at 2.22 The notice explained: "At the hearing the Consumer Claims Trustee will ask that the Court sustain the Objection[] under Federal Rule of Bankruptcy Procedure 7041 . . . for failure to prosecute, based on the Declaration attached to this Notice."
 Id.
 The notice provided Claimant another opportunity to submit written information or argument in support of the Claim in advance of the hearing.
 Id.
 Moreover, the Notice of Hearing explained:

-If you do not file and serve any response by February 13, 2025, the Bankruptcy Court may elect not to review any additional information or arguments and will instead rely on any information and arguments you previously provided to the
+If you do not file and serve any response by February 13, 2025, the Bankruptcy Court may elect not to review any additional information or arguments and will instead rely on any information and arguments you previously provided to the Court when you filed your Claim and Response to the Consumer Claims Trustee's Objection.

-&lt;sup>20 On or about January 30, 2025, Claimant was served the Notice of Hearing via first class mail and email.
+22 On or about January 30, 2025, Claimant was served the Notice of Hearing via first class mail and email.
 See Certificate of Service, ECF No. 5355, Ex.
 D, F.